-Where, however, an attorney provides legal services concerning a transaction related to the District from a location within the District of Columbia, the attorney may be engaged in the practice of law in the District of Columbia because the attorney's presence is not incidental.
-Whether a transaction is related to the District of Columbia depends on the location of the parties, the location of the property and interests at issue, and the law to be applied.
-Another relevant factor is whether the lawyer not admitted to the D.C.
-Bar is the only lawyer for a party, or whether the lawyer is co-counsel or the lawyer's role is limited to one aspect of a transaction with respect to which a D.C.
-Bar member is lead counsel.
-For example, where a transaction concerns real estate located in the District of Columbia, a lawyer based outside the District who comes to the city to provide legal services to a client located inside or outside the District relating only to the federal tax aspects of the transaction may qualify for this exception.
-However, a lawyer based outside the District who comes to the city to be primary counsel to a District-based client with respect to all aspects of the real estate transaction may not qualify for this exception.
-Whether the lawyer who is not admitted to the D.C.
-Bar and whose principal office is outside the District is associated with or supervised by a member of the D.C.
-Bar is a relevant, but not controlling, factor in determining whether the lawyer's practice in the District is "incidental."
+An attorney rendering services in the District on a temporary basis does not violate Rule 49 when the services arise out of or are reasonably related to the attorney's practice in a jurisdiction in which the attorney is admitted.
+Several factors may be relevant to whether the services provided in the District of Columbia arise out of or are reasonably related to an attorney's practice in a jurisdiction in which the lawyer is admitted.
+The attorney's client may have been previously represented by the attorney, or may be resident in or have substantial contacts with the jurisdiction in which the attorney is admitted.
+The matter, although involving other jurisdictions, may have a significant connection with the jurisdiction in which the attorney is admitted.
+In other cases, significant aspects of the attorney's work might be conducted in that jurisdiction or a significant aspect of the matter may involve the law of that jurisdiction.
+The necessary relationship might arise when the client's activities or the legal issues involve multiple jurisdictions, such as when the officers of a multinational corporation survey potential business sites and seek the services of their attorney in assessing the relative merits of each.
+In addition, the services may draw on the attorney's recognized expertise developed through the regular practice of law on behalf of clients in matters involving a particular body of federal, nationally uniform, foreign, or international law.
+Another relevant factor is whether the attorney not admitted to the District of Columbia Bar is the only attorney for a party, or whether the attorney is co-counsel or the attorney's role is limited to one aspect of a transaction with respect to which a D.C.
+Bar Member is lead counsel.
+For example, where a transaction concerns real estate located in the District of Columbia, an attorney based outside the District who comes to the city to provide legal services to a client located inside or outside the District relating only to the federal tax aspects of the transaction may qualify under Rule 49(c)(13).
+However, an attorney based outside the District who comes to the city to be primary counsel to a District-based client with respect to all aspects of the real estate transaction may not qualify under Rule 49(c)(13).
+Whether the attorney who is not admitted to the District of Columbia Bar and whose principal office is outside the District is associated with or supervised by a D.C.
+Bar Member is a relevant, but not controlling, factor in determining whether the attorney's practice in the District is authorized by Rule 49(c)(13).